faisalthaheem/tensorflow-windows/README.md

-# tensorflow 1.4 windows build with AVX2 extensions
+# tensorflow 1.4 CPU only windows build with AVX2 extensions

 Checkout the [releases](https://github.com/faisalthaheem/tensorflow-windows/releases) section for the python wheels.